netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessorsubnetlabels">subnetLabels</a></b></td>
         <td>object</td>
         <td>
-          `subnetLabels` allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift.<br/>
+          `subnetLabels` allows to define custom labels on subnets and IPs or to enable automatic labelling of recognized subnets in OpenShift.
+When a subnet matches the source or destination IP of a flow, a corresponding field is added: `SrcSubnetLabel` or `DstSubnetLabel`.<br/>
         </td>
         <td>false</td>
       </tr></tbody>